bachya/cliutils/README.md

 ```
 ![alt text](https://raw.githubusercontent.com/bachya/cli-utils/master/res/readme-images/prefs-ask-prereqs.png "Prerequisities")

-Be careful tht you don't define any circular prerequisities (e.g., A requires B and B requires A).
-In that case, neither preference will be collected.
+Be careful that you don't define any circular prerequisities (e.g., A requires B and B requires A).
+In that case, both preferences will be ignored by `Prefs.ask`.

 ### Options